-- The bikes light and agile for speed with an over handlebar posture to transfer power.
+- The bike is light and agile for speed with an over handlebar posture to transfer power.

 - You get more leg power with the riding position, and the components have a tight tolerance.

-- The wheels tall with thin tires to help reduce friction.
+- The wheels have thin street tires to help reduce friction.